Events & Exhibitions

 Evelynn Harra (MA Visual & Critical Studies 2024) has an interest in the visual culture of perception.
 Her research values the multiplicity of personal experience to deeper understand the visual art within our culture.

-CCA FACULTY are invited to apply to receive $500–$1000 in grant support from CCA@CCA for fall 2024 course efforts tied to civic and democratic engagement.
-Application deadline: August 12, 2024
+Reminder: CCA Faculty are invited to apply to receive $500–$1000 in grant support from CCA@CCA for fall 2024 course efforts tied to civic and democratic engagement.
+Application deadline: THIS MONDAY, AUGUST 12, 2024

 The goal of this grant program is to support the implementation of small-scale, immediate, public-facing events, projects, or activations that aim to improve the learning experience and provide opportunities for students to practice creative activism.
 Projects require a public outcome that can be featured in the Creative Citizens Program Series as well as social media and online platforms.